-Originally called Mammoth Cave, California Cavern was California’s first show cave and is its longest cavern system.
+Originally called Mammoth Cave, California Cavern was California’s first show cave.
 Depending on the season, the guided cavern walk tour can be 45 minutes to 80 minutes long featuring an enchanting trail with beautiful crystalline cave formations in historical and recently discovered pristine areas.

 The cavern walking tour takes you through several passageways into multiple chambers on a trail system.
 On the way, you’ll see a wide variety of beautiful white, cream and caramel colored crystalline cave formations including stalactites, stalagmites, cave popcorn, flowstones and helictites, while also learning about the cavern’s fascinating discovery and early uses.

 View this post on Instagram

 California Cavern tour Courtesy of KQED